unibas-gravis/scalismo-microsite/docs/mdocs/ide.md

 $ ./cs setup
 $ rm -f cs
 ```
-On Windows, open a terminal (cmd.exe not powershell) and issue the following commands
+On Windows, open a terminal (cmd.exe not powershell), *navigate to a folder where you have write permissions* and issue the following commands
 ```
 > bitsadmin /transfer cs-cli https://git.io/coursier-cli-windows-exe "%cd%\cs.exe"
 > .\cs setup